What is New Student Orientation?

 What if I'm studying online and not on campus?
 Is there an online orientation option for me?

 We encourage all new students to come to campus for the in-person orientation.
 For students who live at a distance and plan to study exclusively online, the college has developed an online orientation module in Blackboard, the online course management system.
 Exclusively online students looking to complete the online orientation module should call the Orientation phone line at (518) 629-7705 or email firstname.lastname@example.org.

 What do I need to bring to Orientation?

 - PHOTO ID: Students need to bring a photo ID with them to participate in Orientation.
 Acceptable forms of identification include a driver's license, high school ID or a government-issued photo ID.
-An original birth certificate and original social security card works in lieu of photo identification.

 - USERNAME and PASSWORD: Students should bring their Hudson Valley username and password that was mailed in two separate letters following their applications for Admission.

 - ACADEMIC TRANSCRIPTS: Students should bring any high school or college transcripts with them to assist academic advisors with selecting first-semester courses.

 - A SMILE!: Students learn a lot of important information, but also meet future friends, advisors and professors who play a significant role in their lives.

 All students need to complete the remaining enrollment steps.
 They can track their progress on WIReD by viewing the Steps to Enroll Checklist which is discussed during New Student Orientation.

 Who can I contact if I have further questions?